vacp2p/rfc/specs/waku/v2/waku-v2-rpc-api.md

 The `get_waku_v2_private_v1_asymmetric_messages` method decrypts and returns a list of messages that were received on a subscribed [PubSub `topic`](https://github.com/libp2p/specs/blob/master/pubsub/README.md#the-topic-descriptor) after the last time this method was called.
 The server MUST respond with an [error](https://www.jsonrpc.org/specification#error_object) if no subscription exists for the polled `topic`.
 If no message has yet been received on the polled `topic`, the server SHOULD return an empty list.
 This method can be used to poll a `topic` for new messages.

 Before returning the messages, the server decrypts the message payloads using the supplied private key.
-The client MUST provide either a private key.
+The client MUST provide a private key.

 #### Parameters